Spanish (SPAN)

 Satisfies: a university graduation requirement–senior capstone.

 This course is oriented toward the general research of cultural and literary aspects of the Hispanic world.
-Each student will select a topic at the beginning of the quarter from several topics suggested and approved by the instructor.
-Discussion, critique, and analysis of the cultural and literary topics selected by the student will culminate in a research paper written in Spanish.
+Each student selects a topic at the beginning of the quarter from several topics suggested and approved by the instructor.
+Discussion, critique, and analysis of the cultural and literary topics selected by the student culminates in a research paper written in Spanish.

 SPAN 495.
 INTERNSHIP/PRACTICUM.
 1-15 Credits.